Euthanasia became legal in Belgium on 3 September 2002.

 In this complex case where the patient had not made an explicit request, some members of the Commission felt that the law on euthanasia had been violated and that the file should be sent to the public prosecutor.
 Indeed, demand is one of the essential legal conditions.
 However, other members considered that a referral to the prosecution was not appropriate.
 The two-thirds majority, legally required for referral to the King's Attorney (see Article 8 of the law) was not reached (9 for referral to the King's public prosecutor, 7 against).

 This high threshold of two-thirds majority of the Commission for referral to the public prosecutor helps explain why only one case has ever been referred (in 2015).
+This case was dropped by the prosecutor.

 Euthanasia tourism

-There were 110 cases of euthanasia tourism in 2023.
-Of these 44 (40%) were cases where death was not expected in the foreseeable future.
+There were 120 cases of euthanasia tourism in 2024.
+Of these 44 (36.7%) were cases where death was not expected in the foreseeable future.

 Conclusion

-The 22-year experiment with euthanasia in Belgium is fatally flawed.
+The 23-year experiment with euthanasia in Belgium is fatally flawed.
 It has resulted in the abandonment of the disabled, the mentally ill, the suicidal and the victims of child abuse to hopelessness and State sanctioned death by lethal injection.

 Be the first to comment